v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getsequencepoints-method.md

 ## <a name="parameters"></a>Parametry
  `cPoints`
- [in] A `ULONG32` wielkości, która otrzymuje `offsets`, `documents`, `lines`, `columns`, `endLines`, i `endColumns` tablic.
+ [in] A `ULONG32` that receives the size of the `offsets`, `documents`, `lines`, `columns`, `endLines`, and `endColumns` arrays.

  `pcPoints`
- [out] Wskaźnik do `ULONG32` odbierająca długość buforu, muszą zawierać punktów sekwencji.
+ [out] A pointer to a `ULONG32` that receives the length of the buffer required to contain the sequence points.

  `offsets`
- [in] Tablica, w którym będą przechowywane przez firmę Microsoft intermediate language (MSIL) powoduje przesunięcie od początku metody punktów sekwencji.
+ [in] An array in which to store the Microsoft intermediate language (MSIL) offsets from the beginning of the method for the sequence points.

  `documents`
- [in] Tablica do przechowywania dokumentów, w których znajdują się punkty sekwencji.
+ [in] An array in which to store the documents in which the sequence points are located.

  `lines`
- [in] Tablica do przechowywania wierszy w dokumentach, w których znajdują się punkty sekwencji.
+ [in] An array in which to store the lines in the documents at which the sequence points are located.

  `columns`
- [in] Tablica, w którym będą przechowywane w kolumnach w dokumentach, w których znajdują się punkty sekwencji.
+ [in] An array in which to store the columns in the documents at which the sequence points are located.

  `endLines`
- [in] Tablica wiersze w dokumentach, w których sekwencji punktów końcowych.
+ [in] The array of lines in the documents at which the sequence points end.

  `endColumns`
- [in] Tablica kolumn w dokumentach, w których sekwencji punktów końcowych.
+ [in] The array of columns in the documents at which the sequence points end.

 ## <a name="return-value"></a>Wartość zwracana
- S_OK, jeśli metoda się powiedzie; w przeciwnym razie E_FAIL lub innego kodu błędu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Wymagania
- **Nagłówek:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Zobacz także